flame-code/FLAME/docs/10_geopt_prec.rst

 .. _geopt_prec:

 =====================================
-Parameters of the Precursor Optimizer
+Precursor Optimizer
 =====================================

-These parameters for this block are the same as those in The input file :ref:`geopt <geopt>` must be present but are used for the precursor optimizer which precedes the main optimizer.
+The parameters available in this block are the same as those in :ref:`geopt <geopt>`.
+The parameters specified here are used during the precursor optimiziation which precedes the main optimizer.